Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Systematic uncertainties

 The measurement of the differential \wqqjets cross section is subject to multiple sources of systematic uncertainties.
 These affect the \msd in different ways, causing differences in shape, normalization, or both.
 Several such sources of systematic uncertainties are accounted for in the fit as nuisance parameters in the likelihood function.

+Uncertainties related to the QCD background estimate are accounted for through the unconstrained parameters $a_{ij}$ of the transfer function.
+Alternative functional forms for the transfer function (Chebyshev polynomials, exponentials of Bernstein polynomials) have been found to have a significantly smaller impact on the result than the accounted uncertainties on the parameters $a_{ij}$~\cite{CMS:2022fxs}.

 Uncertainties related to the jet energy scale calibration affect both the normalization through migrations of events between \pt bins, and the \msd shape through variations in the subjet energy.
 The uncertainty in the measurement of the total luminosity of 138\fbinv is estimated to be 1.6\%~\cite{CMS-LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 This uncertainty is accounted for in the fits as normalization nuisance parameters for signal and background processes.
 The uncertainty in the trigger scale factors originates from the statistical uncertainties in the trigger efficiency measurement.
 Variations in the trigger scale factors are propagated to the \pt and \msd and used as a shape uncertainty in the fit.
-Uncertainties related to the QCD background estimate are accounted for through the unconstrained parameters $a_{ij}$ of the transfer function.

 The number of interactions per bunch crossing is estimated from the measurements of the luminosity and the inclusive inelastic cross section of \pp collisions.
 The simulation is reweighted to match the distribution of the number of interactions per bunch crossing in data.
 The inclusive inelastic cross section is varied up and down by 4.6\%~\cite{CMS:2018mlc} and the reweighting is repeated.
 The uncertainty corresponds to the effect of these variations and is propagated to the \pt and \msd.
 It is treated as a shape uncertainty for all simulated events.